devoxx/DevoxxGenieIDEAPlugin/README.md

 - **Test**: Generate unit tests for your code using local and cloud-based LLM's.
 - **Code Higlighting**: Supports highlighting of code blocks.
 - **Chat conversations**: Supports chat conversations with configurable memory size.
-- **Add files & code snippets to context**: You can add open files to the chat window context for producing better answers or code snippets if you want to have a super focused window context!
+- **Add files & code snippets to context**: You can add open files to the chat window context for producing better answers or code snippets if you want to have a super focused window
+- **LLM enabled Web Search**: With support for Google and Tavily

 See new features in action @ [https://www.youtube.com/watch?v=7IJrKIS1eN8 ](https://www.youtube.com/watch?v=E9PcKBSMv8U)